Montymakes/rock-paper-scissors/README.md

-# Eock-Paper-Scissors
+# Rock-Paper-Scissors
-## Goal: A game of Rock, Paper, Scissors between the user and the computer.
+## Description: A game of Rock, Paper, Scissors between a human and a computer.

 ## Psuedo Code